dimagi/django-field-audit/README.md

 - Specifying `audit_special_queryset_writes=True` (step **1** above) without
   setting the default manager to an instance of `AuditingManager` (step **2** above) will raise an exception when the model class is evaluated.
-- At this time, only the `QuerySet.delete()` "special" write method can actually perform change auditing when called with `audit_action=AuditAction.AUDIT`.
+- At this time, only the `QuerySet.delete()` and `QuerySet.update()` "special" write methods can actually perform change auditing when called with `audit_action=AuditAction.AUDIT`.
 The other three methods are currently not implemented and will raise `NotImplementedError` if called with that action.
   Implementing these remaining methods remains a task for the future, see **TODO** below.
 All four methods do support `audit_action=AuditAction.IGNORE` usage, however.

 #### Bootstrap events for models with existing records